Impala raises $20 million to build the API of the hotel industry – TechCrunch

 Impala is currently compatible with a handful of property management systems.
 The company is still adding more systems in order to cover a wider range of hotels.

-300 hotels are currently working with Impala, such as Accor hotels (Mercure) and Hyatt-branded hotels.
+Three hundred hotels are currently working with Impala, such as Accor hotels (Mercure) and Hyatt-branded hotels.
 The company currently has a backlog of 3,500 hotels.
 It really shows that the industry has been waiting for a product like this.

 While Impala is still focused on surfacing data in an easy-to-code manner, the company is already thinking beyond read-only data.
 The startup wants to let developers book rooms directly using the Impala API.